HoatranCH/HGAICS/README.md

 # HGAICS
-The folder consists of three algorithms
+The folder consists of three algorithms:
 - CS
 - ICS
-- HGAICS (HGAICS includes crossover, Mutate, and RouletteWheelSelection You replace my problem to your problem by simply only changing the function (CostFunction in the code) We will update later after the paper is accepted
+- HGAICS (HGAICS includes 3 files: crossover, Mutate, and RouletteWheelSelection)
+- To run the code: You have to replace my problem to your problem by simply only changing the objective function (CostFunction in the code)
+Please give us you feedback